Advertising is defined by AMA as follows:

 The model was very simple then.
 The news and magazines publications had the readers, and the businesses wanted to sell the readers their services.
 So they advertised with them in print , on radio or TV.

 However, the advent of digital technologies has shifted the focus to digital advertising.
 Traditional advertising is facing a sharp decline in their ad revenues now.
-Responding to the changing scenario, they have been changing their business model.
+Responding to the changing scenario, the traditional media outlets have been changing their business model as well.
 For example, most of the newspaper are now running their own websites and sell advertising spaces online.

 What are the Types of Advertising?